LukeShortCloud/card_games_converter/cgc_tdd.md

         * image_path (str) = The full image path to use.
     * Ouput
         * boolean = If this method was successful.
-* image_rotate_by_dimensions = Rotate an image if the width is greater than the height.
+* convert_rotate_by_dimensions = Rotate an image if the width is greater than the height.
 This allows for stacking of images for a printable page of 8 cards.
     * Input
         * image_path (src) = The full path to the image.
     * Ouput